shalhan/alertnow-lib-js/README.md

 - `message` (string): Message content
 - `data` (object, optional): Additional data to include in the notification
 - Returns: void

-### `alertnow.sendAsync(title, message, data)`

-Sends a notification and returns a Promise for when it completes.

-- `title` (string): Title of the notification
-- `message` (string): Message content
-- `data` (object, optional): Additional data to include in the notification
-- Returns: Promise that resolves when the notification is sent

 ## Security Notes